whyscream/django-windowsauthtoken/README.md

 ]
 ```

+Now configure IIS to integrate with your Django application using the HttpPlatformHandler, and ensure that Windows Authentication is enabled for your site.

 ## Usage

 Once the middleware is added, it will automatically handle the extraction of the Windows Authentication token from the `X-IIS-WindowsAuthToken` header and set the `REMOTE_USER` variable.
 You can then use Django's authentication system as usual.